mightylastingcode/S5D9_lab_ADC_I2C_ADS1015_examples/README.md

 6 examples are included in this tutorial.

-1. Grove B / r_iic driver (only for fast speed mode) *
+1. Grove B / r_iic driver (only for the fast speed mode) *
 2. Grove B / framework with r_iic driver
 1. Grove A / r_sci_i2c driver
 2. Grove A / framework with r_sci_i2c driver

 * Because r_iic has some issue for standard speed mode.
-Two workaround examples are included.
+Two possible workaround examples are included.
 1. Grove B / r_iic driver / method 1 with busy bit check
 2. Grove B / r_iic driver / method 2 with busy bit check